ni-kismet/engineering-flot/API.md

     Returns the size used for axis ticks.
 This is used internally.

- - triggerClickHoverEvent (eventname, event, seriesFilter, searchDistance) Triggers the event named eventname used for click or hover.
-    Searching radius for the nearest plot point can be customized using searchDistance.
-    This is used internally.

 There are also some members that let you peek inside the internal workings of Flot which is useful in some cases.
 Note that if you change